Do You Really Need a Vapor Retarder or Vapor Barrier?

 When moisture content from sub-slab areas such as soil migrates into slabs, it adds to the existing, pre-mixed water content in concrete.
 This inflates project expenses by slowing concrete slab drying times.
 It also increases the risk of an eventual flooring failure.

-What’s a Perm? (hint: it’s not just a haircut)
+What’s a Perm?
+(Hint: It’s not just a hair style)

 When assessing which materials are adequate, vapor barriers and vapor retarders are assigned a “perm” or permeability rating that expresses the ability of water vapor to pass through that material over a certain amount of time (specifically identified as g/m2 hr).
 That “perm” expresses the material’s ability to block moisture vapor.
 It also can be seen as an indication of the builder’s insurance against moisture-related issues in the slab.